kubernetes/sig-release/release-team/role-handbooks/release-signal/README.md

 ### Mid-Release Cycle

 This stage lasts from around week 6 until the code freeze starts (usually week 9).
 At this point, the Release Signal team should start [escalating issues/PRs](#how-to-escalate) and communicating deadlines with contributors and SIG leads.
-During this time, the release-x.y-blocking and release-x.y-informing dashboards are also added to the testgrid.

 The following are the major tasks: